-In March 2016 the GASB issued Statement No. 81, Irrevocable Split-Interest Agreement.
-This Statement will improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
+In November 2016 the GASB issued Statement No. 83, Certain Asset Retirement Obligations.
+This Statement establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for an asset retirement obligation.
 Implementation of the Statement did not impact the Town's financial statements.